ScholarEval: Research Idea Evaluation Grounded in Literature: Evaluation metrics details

 \subsection{LLM Metrics}

 We use Claude 4 Sonnet as our LLM judge and instruct it to choose the winner between a pair of reports (\system and o4-mini-deep-research) using the prompt below.

 To validate the reliability of the LLM judgments, we conduct a small scale study with 33 report pairs and ask 6 Ph.D. students in artificial intelligence, neuroscience, and chemistry - who are unfamiliar with our system and would thus not be able to identify it in the pair - to choose the better report based on the three criteria.
 We provide our annotators with the same instructions given to the LLM judge.
 Each report pair was rated by 1, 2, or 3 annotators, and we set the final human label for each report pair based on majority vote.
 Reports that had equally split ratings were discarded, resulting in 18 remaining pairs.
-We compute the inter-annotator agreement between the human and LLM labels based on percent agreement and Cohen's Kappa.
-The results shown in \autoref{tab:iaa_results} underscore a relatively high percent agreement for all metrics in addition to a fair agreement based on Cohen's kappa for both Evidence Support and Actionability.
+We compute the inter-annotator agreement between the human and LLM labels based on percent agreement and Gwet's AC1, which is a suitable inter-annotator agreement metric for cases representing class imbalance.
+The results shown in Table \ref{tab:iaa_results} underscore a high percent agreement for all metrics and a moderate to substantial agreement based on Gwet's AC1.

-Additionally, we provide the human preference results based on the full sample of 33 report pairs in Table \autoref{tab:human-preference}.
-Despite the low agreement on the depth metric from Table \autoref{tab:iaa_results}, these preference results showcase that \system is substantially preferred over o4-mini-deep-research across all three metrics and corroborate the LLM-judge preference results.
+Additionally, we provide the human preference results based on the full sample of 33 report pairs in Table \ref{tab:human-preference}.
+These preference results showcase that \system is substantially preferred over OpenAI Deep Research across all three metrics and corroborate the LLM-judge preference results.